-Instead, Margot and I took ferries at our leisure, from island to island, and when on the mainland we used regular buses like the Greeks do.
+Instead, Margot and I took ferries at our leisure, from island to island, and on the mainland we used regular buses like the Greeks do.
 We talked to people, asked questions, made friends.
 Most of all, we observed the way things are done (very slowly, and not always on time).

 And we loved what we saw.
 I, for one, was touched by that ancient country in more ways than one.
 And not only because it has different angles – it’s not all ruins and islands – or for its amazingly fresh Mediterranean diet.
-I was impressed by the diversity offered by the country’s different regions, each with its own culture.
-But above all, I was impressed by the Greek people: their resilience and determination to enjoy life, no matter what comes, was something I will never forget.
+I was impressed by the diversity offered by the country’s many regions, each with its own culture.
+Above all, I was impressed by the Greek people: their resilience and determination to enjoy life, no matter what comes, was something I will never forget.

 The regions of Greece

-Perhaps the main characteristic of Greece, and an important part of its culture and traditions, are the 6,000 Greek islands scattered in the Aegean and Ionian seas, in the Mediterranean that together account for 20% of the Greek territory.
-Including these islands coasts, Greece has a staggering 8,498 miles of coastline, a huge amount, if we consider the size of the country.
-Only 227 of them have a recorded human presence – or are inhabited – but that’s quite enough to keep anyone entertained for a long time.
-The islands are classified in groups, depending on their their location:
+Perhaps the main characteristic of Greece – and an important part of its culture and traditions – are the 6,000 Greek islands scattered in the Aegean, Ionian and Mediterranean seas that together account for 20% of the Greek territory.
+Including the coasts of these islands, Greece has a staggering 8,498 miles of coastline – a huge amount, if we consider the size of the country.
+Only 227 of them have a recorded human presence – or are inhabited – but that’s quite enough to keep any tourist entertained for a long time.
+The islands are classified in groups depending on their location:

-The Saronic Islands – near Athens; exclusive Hydra, one of the country’s prettiest harbors, is the best known of this group.
+The Saronic Islands – near Athens; the exclusive Hydra, one of the country’s prettiest harbors, is the best known of this group.

 Cyprus – not part of Greece politically, but culturally Greek.
-The Independent Republic of Cyprus is part of the European Union, though this doesn’t apply to the northern half of the island – under Turkish control – as Turkey isn’t part of the EU.
+The Independent Republic of Cyprus is part of the European Union, though this doesn’t apply to the northern half of the island – which is under Turkish control – as Turkey isn’t part of the EU.